secretstartups/handbook/support/license-and-renewals/index.html.md

-As you work through the queue and on issues, if you spot something in the [Fulfillment backlog](https://gitlab.com/groups/gitlab-org/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=group%3A%3Afulfillment) that would makes things better for customers and Support, please don’t forget to label it with `Support Priority` - this helps the product team in prioritizing for the next milestone.
+As you work through the queue and on issues, if you spot something in the [Fulfillment backlog](https://gitlab.com/groups/gitlab-org/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=group%3A%3Afulfillment) that would makes things better for customers and Support, please label it with `Support Interest::Categorize`.
+See [Support's issue list for Fulfillment](./workflows/managing_product_issues.html.md/#supports-issue-list-for-fulfillment) for more information.

 ##### Fulfillment stage
 {:.no_toc}